Invariant Aggregator for Defending against Federated Backdoor Attacks: Experiments

 \subsection{Result and Comparison to Prior Works}

-\textbf{Our results.} Table \ref{table: empirical results} summarizes the performance of each defense on three tasks.
-Our approach decreases the backdoor task accuracy by 61.6\% on average.
-The edge-case backdoor attack on the text sentiment analysis task (Twitter) is more difficult to defend and our approach mitigates the accuracy increase on the backdoor task by 41.7\%.
-We hypothesize that the text sentiment analysis task has few invariant and benign features.
+Table \ref{table: empirical results} summarizes the performance of each defense on three tasks against edge-case backdoor attacks that can intentionally flatten loss landscapes (Section \ref{section: motivating setting}).
+Our approach decreases the ASR by 61.6\% on average, outperforming all competitors.
+The edge-case backdoor attack on the text sentiment analysis task (Twitter) is more difficult to defend, and our approach reduces the ASR by 41.7\%.
+We hypothesize that the text sentiment analysis task has few invariances among clients.
 For example, the shape features \citep{Sun2021CanSS} in object classification tasks can be invariant across objects.
 In contrast, the sentiment largely depends on the entire sentence instead of a few symbols or features.
-Then, we discuss the limitations of prior defenses.
+We further discuss the limitations of prior defenses and evaluate our defense against various attacks in Appendix \ref{appendix: experimental results}.

-\textbf{Vector-wise.} Common vector-wise defenses such as Krum estimate pair-wise similarities in terms of Euclidean distance \citep{Blanchard2017MachineLW} (Krum and multi-Krum) of cosime similarity \citep{Nguyen2021FLAMETB} (multi-Krum$_C$) between each gradient and others.
-The gradients that are dissimilar to others are removed.
-The vector-wise view is insufficient for defending against backdoor attacks because backdoor attacks can succeed by manipulating a tiny subset of parameters (e.g. 5\%) \citep{wu2021adversarial} without incurring much vector-wise difference.
-In practice, we observe that the malicious gradients can get high similarity scores and circumvent vector-wise defenses.

-\textbf{Dimension-wise.} Failure mode 2 in Section \ref{section: overview} shows the limitation of the trimmed-mean estimator, which was the most effective defense against the edge-case backdoor attack.
-We also include Sign-SGD with majority vote \citep{Bernstein2019signSGDWM} as a defense, which binarizes the gradient and takes the majority vote as the aggregation result.
-However, Sign-SGD struggles to train a large federated model (e.g., Resnet-18 on CIFAR-10) and can suffer from failure mode 1 where the clients have diverse signs.
-Then, the adversary can put more weight on one side and mislead the voting result.

-\textbf{Combination.} A naive combination of multi-Krum and the trimmed-mean estimator fails to defend against the backdoor attack because neither multi-Krum nor the trimmed-mean estimator avoids the failure mode of the other.

-\textbf{Weak-DP.} The weak-DP defense \citep{Sun2019CanYR} first bounds the gradient norms, then add additive noise (e.g., Gaussian noise) to the gradient vector.
-The edge-case backdoor attack can work without scaling up the gradients, circumventing the norm bounding.
-For the additive noise, we hypothesize that in some dimensions, the difference between malicious and benign gradients can be too large for the Gaussian noise to blur their boundary.

-\textbf{Freezing Layers.} Since we employ a pre-trained Resnet-18 \citep{He2016DeepRL} on CIFAR-10, freezing the convolution layers may avoid entangling the trigger.
-However, this approach lacks empirical robustness, possibly because the adversary can use semantic features (e.g., blue color on airplanes) that the pre-trained model already learns as triggers.